 Initially, in cycle 1, NREM is occupying the majority of the first 90 minutes.
 Later, there’s a shift – we start to dream more.

-Wondering why such a complex system for something so simple?
+Wondering why there is such a complex system for something so simple?

 The author’s theory is that we cycle between these two stages, completely different from each other, to defragment our brains and properly process the information we’ve obtained during the day.
 NREM sleep removes the fluff, sort to speak, while REM sleep stores and strengthens the important stuff.

 But not so fast.
 I have a theory on my own.
 My logic here is that we cycle between these stages to give our mind and body the opportunity to wake up if there’s a potential threat.
-After all, if all we did was deep sleeping, we’ll never wake up if there was fire or another emergency.
+After all, if all had was deep sleep, we would never wake up if there was an emergency.

 And lastly, if you’re wondering which type of sleep is more important, the answer is simple: both.
 We equally need NREM and REM sleep to function properly.